MaishaMasnoon/node-docker/README.md

 The application that I have created displays data from a JASON data model which contains a list of IoT device records.
 I have defined four different endpoint to pull data from. the endpoints are
-/IoTDeviceList
+1) /IoTDeviceList
-/IoTDeviceList/id
+2) /IoTDeviceList/id
-/IoTDeviceList/id/PurchaseHistory
+3) /IoTDeviceList/id/PurchaseHistory
-/IoTDeviceList/id/PurchaseHistory/OrderId
+4) /IoTDeviceList/id/PurchaseHistory/OrderId

 Setting up the docker container:
 Download the node-docker repository
 Go to the directory that you have downloaded
-Open the command promt and the run the command "npm install" to install the dependencies Also run "npm install express --save" to install the express and save it in the dependencies list Then you can run "node server.js" to see if the server is working
+Open the command promt and the run the command "npm install" to install the dependencies Also run "npm install express --save" to install the express and save it in the dependencies list Then you can run "node server.js" to see if the server is working. press control c to get back to the command prompt

-Build the image for the docker container: run "docker build --tag [docker container name] ."
+Build the image for the docker container: run "docker build --tag node-docker-main ."
-Then run "docker run --publish 8081:8081 [docker container name]" you will see that you have not returned back to the command promt.
+Then run "docker run --publish 8081:8081 node-docker-main" you will see that you have not returned back to the command promt.
 That is because this application is a REST server and will run in a loop waiting for incoming requests

 Sending get requests: